 Line 11.
 Date placed in service is generally the date you first start using your vehicle.
-However, if you first start using your vehicle for personal use and later convert it to business use, the vehicle is treated as placed in service on the date you started using it for business.
+However, if you first start using your vehicle for personal use and later convert it to business use, the vehicle is treated as placed in service on the date you start using it for business.

 Line 12.
-Enter the total number of miles you drove each vehicle during 2014.
+Enter the total number of miles you drove each vehicle during 2016.

 Change from personal to business use.
-If you converted your vehicle during the year from personal to business use (or vice versa) and you do not have mileage records for the time before the change to business use, enter the total number of miles driven after the change to business use.
+If you converted your vehicle during the year from personal to business use (or vice versa) and you don't have mileage records for the time before the change to business use, enter the total number of miles driven after the change to business use.

 Line 13.
-Do not include commuting miles on this line; commuting miles are not considered business miles.
-See the line 15 instructions below for the definition of commuting.
+Don't include commuting miles on this line; commuting miles aren't considered business miles.
+See the line 15 instructions for the definition of commuting.